-Having learnt the syntax, let us now try an example based on the UPDATE statement in SQL.
+Having learned the syntax, let us now try an example based on the UPDATE statement in SQL.

-The syntax for writing an DELETE statement is as follows :
+The syntax for writing a DELETE statement is as follows :

 DELETE FROM table_name WHERE condition;

-Having learnt the syntax, we are all set to try an example based on the DELETE command in SQL.
+Having learned the syntax, we are all set to try an example based on the DELETE command in SQL.

 In this example, we have removed a row from the customer’s table where store_state was ‘MH’ and customer_id was ‘1001’.

-DML commands are used to modify or manipulate data records present in the database tables.
-Some of the basic DML operations are data insert (INSERT), data updation (UPDATE), data removal (DELETE) and data querying (SELECT).
+We can use DML commands to modify or manipulate data records present in the database tables.
+Some of the basic DML operations are data insert (INSERT), data updation (UPDATE), data removal (DELETE), and data querying (SELECT).